 Please note that the Lunch Program and Workshop are priced individually, but you can save $10 by registering for both today!

 AAF-Jacksonville is the local chapter of the American Advertising Federation (AAF), within the AAF 4th District.
-Along with its fellow chapters and the 4th District, AAF-Jacksonville is dedicated to serving members by protecting and advancing advertising interests, including the freedom to truthfully advertise legal products.
+Through the efforts of AAF-Jacksonville and fellow chapters, the 4th District American Advertising Federation is dedicated to serving members by protecting and advancing advertising interests, including the freedom to truthfully advertise legal products.
 AAF-Jacksonville fulfills set goals through effective government relations, professional development, public education, advertising standards, community service and recognition of excellence.